dolithachowdary/Summer-of-DSA/description.md

 * Koko Eating Bananas (min eating speed using binary search on answer)

 ---

+### ✅ Day 13:
+✅ Singly Linked List Problems
+* Construct a Linked List from an array
+Print a Linked List
+Find the Middle Node using Hare and Tortoise algorithm Delete the Middle Node
+Insert a Node in the Middle
+Delete the Head Node
+Delete the Tail Node
+Insert at Beginning
+Insert at End
+Reverse a Linked List
+Method 1: Using an array
+Method 2: In-place reversal (preferred)
+Cycle Detection using Floyd’s Cycle-Finding Algorithm Doubly Linked List Problems
+Create Doubly Linked List
+Print Doubly Linked List
+---
 ## 🛠 Tech Used

 * **Language:** Python 3